soworksl2/noblivion_specification/README.md

 # What I want with Noblivion

-My objective is to replace all propietary Productivity apps out there like (Notion, Todoist, Google Calendar, Microsoft Todo, evernote) and combine all the productivity activities and tools into one single specification and also application.
-I also want Noblivion being agnostic to the application allowing the community implement their own client, improving and agilizing the development process.
+My objective is to replace all proprietary productivity apps out there, such as Notion, Todoist, Google Calendar, Microsoft Todo, and Evernote.
+I aim to combine all productivity activities and tools into one single specification and application.
+Additionally, I want Noblivion to be agnostic to the application, allowing the community to implement their own client, improving and streamlining the development process.

-I also want to make this specification as easy and human possible being able to edit the files of the productivity system manually with a text editor without neglet the automation part.
+Furthermore, I aim to make this specification as easy and human-friendly as possible, enabling users to edit the files of the productivity system manually with a text editor without neglecting the automation part.

 # Features that I want to add to Noblivion